 Lane receives Sense of Wonder Group professorship in AI systems

+Ian Lane is the first CMU-SV professor to receive an endowed chair.
 Ian Lane co-founded the CUDA Center of Excellence at Carnegie Mellon University, which has helped with fundamental research in GPU-accelerated artificial intelligence.
 He also founded the College of Engineering GPU-cluster at the Super Computer Center in Pittsburgh.
-In addition to his academic work, Lane is also an entrepreneur who has founded and contributed to multiple Silicon Valley startups such as Capio, a speech recognition technology company.
-Lane is the first CMU-SV professor to receive an endowed chair.

 For many people, space operations still seem like something out of the future, but Carnegie Mellon Silicon Valley alumna Işil Demir works with spacecraft software every day.
 Demir graduated with an M.S. in software engineering and now leads the Missions Software team at Planet, an Earth imaging company based in San Francisco, CA.